Preparing Registered Nurses to work in hospital critical care units for over 40 years.

-The combined theory and clinical courses encompass the Level 1, 2 and 3 Critical Care Standards of Practice as outlined by the Ontario Ministry of Health and Long-term Care and Critical Care Nursing Standards from Ministry of Training, Colleges and Universities (MTCU).
+The combined theory and clinical courses encompass the Level 1, 2 and 3 Critical Care Standards of Practice as outlined by the Ontario Ministry of Health and Long-term Care and Critical Care Nursing Standards from Ministry of Colleges and Universities (MCU).

 This program is delivered online over eight months and may be of interest to nurses who require a more flexible learning pace.

 - Live classes will be offered twice a week on Collaborate Live, and sessions are recorded for viewing at a later time.

 - Clinical practicum will be offered full-time in the Greater Toronto Area (GTA).

 - Students progress as a group with weekly modules and interact with classmates through Collaborate Live.

 - Faculty are available to students for extra tutorials.

 Structured clinical courses provide nurses with a safe learning environment to practice critical care knowledge, skills and judgement in critical care units across the GTA.

 Due to the limited number of clinical placements available, this program has a restricted number of seats open to applicants.

 Part Time Study Options